gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ```

 Git never forgets.
 When you commit a secret, it lives in your repository's history forever.
 Deleting it in a later
-commit doesn't help.
+commit does not help.
 Anyone with repository access (or an old clone) can extract those credentials.
-Attackers routinely
+Attackers trawl git
-trawl git histories for secrets, and a leaked PyPI token or cloud credential is often the first step in a supply chain
+histories for secrets, and a leaked PyPI token or cloud credential is often the first step in a supply chain compromise.
-compromise.

 ### Broken Cryptography